FrederikNathan/TightBindingModel/ReadMe.md

 X=BZO(shape=(2,2),dtype=float)

-X[1,2,3]=array([[1,2],[3,4]])
+The elements of X can subsequently be set, using X[i,j,k]=Mat, or X[i,j,k][a,b]=y, where Mat is a 2x2 matrix, and y is a scalar.

-##Useful methods
+### Useful methods

 ### Arithmetics
 Multiplication, addition and subtraction are defined between BZOs of the same shape.
 Here the operation returns the corresponding BZO.
 I.e., if A and B are the BZO representing the BZ field F(k) and G(k), A*B represents F(k)*G(k).
-The product of two BZOs is computed efficiently from IndList and ObjList.
+Sums and products of BZOs are computed efficiently from IndList and ObjList.

 Moreover, scalar multiplication and division are defined.
-In Hamiltonian and Scalar subclasses, a scalar Scalar addition are also defined.

 ### MergeBZOs(BZOarray)
 Convert an array of BZO's into a single BZO.
 The input BZO's must be of the same type and shape.
 The Output BZO is an array of shape